-THEREFORE BE IT RESOLVED, the Kansas Livestock Association believes state and federal agencies should share financial responsibility for control of invasive plants, on private land, introduced by the state and federal agencies without unnecessarily restricting the ability of the landowners to utilize and manage their property.
+THEREFORE BE IT RESOLVED, the Kansas Livestock Association believes state and federal agencies should share financial responsibility for control of invasive plants, on private

-28. NOXIOUS WEED LAW (2022)
+29. NOXIOUS WEED LAW (2022) RENEWS AUTOMATICALLY

 WHEREAS, the Kansas noxious weed law was amended and updated during the 2018 Kansas legislative session.